AnouchkaDESMETTRE/HydrogenProject/README.md

 * Implementation in Julia:
     * DifferentialEquations.jl: For time integration of the system of ordinary differential equations (ODEs) resulting from spatial discretization.
     * Ferrite.jl: For spatial discretization using the Finite Element Method (FEM).
         * Mesh Generation: We will start with 1D mesh generation using `generate_grid` in Ferrite.jl.
-For 2D and axisymmetric 3D (which we plan to explore later), we will use Gmsh or similar meshing tools to generate unstructured meshes and import them into Ferrite.jl.
+For 2D and axisymmetric 3D (which we plan to explore later), we will use Gmsh to generate unstructured meshes and import them into Ferrite.jl.

 * Time-Stepping:
     * We will use time-stepping schemes from DifferentialEquations.jl.
-Implicit methods (e.g., BDF) are likely to be preferred for stability, especially for stiff systems arising from the reaction term.
+Implicit methods are likely to be preferred for stability, especially for stiff systems arising from the reaction term.

 * Expected Types of Results:
     * Spatiotemporal profiles of hydrogen gas density (ρ_g) along the tank.
     * Temporal evolution of the average hydrogen density in the solid (ρ_s).
-    * Qualitative comparison of the absorption/desorption rate with Darzi et al.'s results based on parameters like porosity (ε) (which will be our initial study parameter).
+    * Qualitative comparison of the absorption/desorption rate with Darzi et al.'s results based on parameters like temperature or pressure.

 * Ferrite.jl and DifferentialEquations.jl Tutorials:
     * Ferrite.jl: